 For larger imports, particularly those where you have used the slack-advanced-exporter tool to add Slack post attachments to the archive or the Corporate Export file, it is recommended to import the Slack data using the CLI.

 - Generate a Slack export file from Slack > Administration > Workspace Settings > Import/Export Data > Export > Start Export.
 Alternatively, use the Slack Corporate Export file after receiving it from Slack.

 - In Mattermost go to Team Settings > Import > Import from Slack.
-Team Admin or System Admin role is required to access this menu option.
+Team Admin or System Admin permission is required to access this menu option.

 - Click Select file to upload Slack export file and click Import.